Mkvadrat/hotelhersones/wp-content/plugins/enjoy-instagram-instagram-responsive-images-gallery-and-carousel/readme.txt

 = See LIVE PREVIEW: =
 [http://www.mediabetaprojects.com/enjoy-instagram-premium/](http://www.mediabetaprojects.com/enjoy-instagram-premium/)

-= Other features: =
+= OTHER FEATURES: =

 * Instagram Album View to show your pictures organized for Instagram username and or Instagram hashtags
 * Instagram Badge View that will help you link to and promote your Instagram web profile
 * Autoreload Stream of Instagram Photos
-* Moderation Panel: In real time you can moderate new Instagram photos and decide to approve and to publish or to rejected (Watch how it works:
+* MODERATION PANEL: In real time you can moderate new Instagram photos and decide to approve and to publish or to rejected (Watch how it works:
 [youtube https://www.youtube.com/watch?v=W6gNqlghbLE]
 * Autoplay
 * Loop